wp-plugins/events-made-easy/readme.txt

 * Bugfix: for recurrent events, the wanted date/time format was not being taken into account when being shown in the admin interface or when using #_RECURRENTDESC
 * Bugfix: #_EVENTDETAILS has never been working (#_NOTES and #_DETAILS did work ok)
 * Bugfix: according to http://codex.wordpress.org/Plugin_API/Action_Reference/wp_print_styles: wp_print_styles should not be used to enqueue styles or scripts on the front page.
 Use wp_enqueue_scripts instead.
+* Bugfix: when converting a single event into a recurrence, the featured image was not kept

 = 1.0.18 =
 * Improvement: the booking list format (used with #_BOOKINGS) now also supports #ESC_* for placeholders, so you can safely use shortcodes (like conditional tags) inside it